 It is also worth noting the launch of the domestic emissions trading system in the UK and preparations for the renewal of carbon dioxide quotas in the EU.
 As a result, the global carbon market reached record levels: the total cost of carbon permits by the end of 2020 was 229 billion euros and is projected to rise to a possible 800 billion euros in five years.

-The carbon market is stable, setting capitalisation records for fourth year in a row.
+The carbon market is stable, setting capitalisation records for a fourth year in a row.
 There are several reasons for this.
 Firstly, with each passing year, contracts are becoming more expensive, which is logical, given the general desire to bring emission levels to zero.
 Secondly, contracts have long been trading objects.
 The more often these permits change owners, the higher their price.

 And here’s how the value of carbon contracts has risen in recent years.
 Due to the growing investors’ climate ambitions and the gradual entry into force of restrictive measures by regulators in 2018, the price of a ton of carbon dioxide jumped from seven to 25 euros.
 Regulatory pressure and investor appetites are growing, and in March 2021 the price of a ton of emissions exceeded 40 euros.